• Mexico Team Roster Stats Schedule Scores

 Ecuador enters the 2026 World Cup cycle as one of South America’s most physically dynamic and defensively disciplined national teams.
 Known as La Tri, Ecuador has developed a reputation for high-altitude resilience, athletic midfield presence, and structured defensive organization.
 After reaching the group stage in 2022 and consistently competing strongly in CONMEBOL qualifying campaigns, Ecuador continues to build around a core of young, Europe-based talent capable of challenging elite opposition.

-Under head coach Félix Sánchez Bas (or confirmed successor ahead of 2026), The Ecuador National Team emphasizes defensive compactness, midfield energy, and rapid transitional attacks.
+Under head coach Félix Sánchez Bas, The Ecuador National Team emphasizes defensive compactness, midfield energy, and rapid transitional attacks.
 The squad blends experienced leaders such as Enner Valencia with rising stars including Moisés Caicedo, Piero Hincapié, and Kendry Páez.
 This combination of athleticism, youth development, and tactical structure positions Ecuador as one of CONMEBOL’s most competitive sides entering the 2026 World Cup.

 Tactical Foundation